gwynplaine666/valorant-getrank-guide/README.md

-# How to add Valorant Rank Bot commands to your chatbot
+# How to add Valorant Rank Bot command to your chatbot

 > Note: Don't forget that !getrank is just the name of the command, you can change it to whatever you want.